 A: The other co-founder of ElliptiGO is Bryan Pate.
 He and I used to train for triathlons together.
 Over time Bryan eventually had to stop running due to knee and hip injuries.

 In July 2005, Bryan contacted me to see if I could build a low-impact running device he could ride on the streets since there was nothing like that on the market.
+No device for injured runners had been successful yet.

 My mechanical engineering background coupled with my love of running and bikes made me a perfect fit to partner with him on this project.
-For the next three years we focused on building prototypes and filing patents to establish a solid intellectual property position, while we both worked other full time jobs.
+For the next three years we focused on building prototypes and filing patents to establish a solid intellectual property position, while we both worked other full-time jobs.
 In February 2010, after four and half years of prototypes and testing, we shipped the first ElliptiGOs to customers.

 Q: Why not just ride a bike or go to the gym and use the elliptical?

-A: The ElliptiGO is all about providing a low impact, outdoor running experience with comfort and safety advantages over a bike.
+A: The ElliptiGO is all about providing a low-impact, outdoor running experience with comfort and safety advantages over a bike.
 The upright riding position on the ElliptiGO provides a more natural posture that puts significantly less strain on the neck and shoulders and because there is no seat there is no seat pain.
 Compared to the elliptical machine the ElliptiGO has the key advantage of allowing riders to be outside enjoying the southern Californian sunshine, not trapped in a sweaty gym.

 Q: How tough was it to find financial backers for a new product when the economy was in the tank?